 This is the thing that really scared the bejeezus out of them.
 This is why they’re so unhappy.
 The root cause of the acceleration of leftist subversion since 2013 – the cancel culture, the mobs, the openly degenerate rituals and events, the blatant dereliction of duty in the “defund the police” saga – stemmed from their belief in the wake of the 2012 election that they had an emerging, inevitable, permanent majority.
 That was proven untrue in 2016, but the usual suspects summoned all sorts of cognitive dissonance to handwave that election away as a fluke, most infamously with the Russia hoax.

 There’s no room for that this time.
-Not only did Trump nearly replicate his 2016 performance in the “blue wall” states (not accounting for fraud, that is), he improved greatly among all minority groups and even white women.
+Not only did Trump nearly replicate his 2016 performance in the “blue wall” states, he improved greatly among all minority groups and even white women.
 His margin in Miami-Dade County in Florida was a stunning and historic 46%.
 He won or nearly won some of the most Hispanic counties in the country along the Rio Grande.
 He nearly won 20% of black men.
 He even improved among the most reliable Democratic constituency – black women.
 He crushed it with Native Americans – look at the Lumbee vote in North Carolina for just one example.
 It seems the only demographic he did worse with was, ironically white men (and thus the country fails my moral test).

 Granted, a lot of this comes from exit polls, and exit polls suck even worse than the normal polls you see, but those county results tell you the story.
 There’s a reason Democrats are so miserable this week, despite having “won.”

 If these trends continue, the Democrats can say goodbye to their fever dream of a permanent majority.